mdekstrand/cs533-web/week1/index.md

 - Write and run basic Python code in a Jupyter notebook
 - Begin to think about the complexity of meaningful questions

-This week uses chapters 1–3 from the textbook.
+This week draws from chapters 1–4 from *Python for Data Analysis* and chapters 1-2 of *Think Like a Data Scientist*.
 If you already know Python, that should mostly be review.

 ## {{moverview}} Content Overview